-Chelsea Boos works as an interdisciplinary artist, user-centred designer, community developer and heritage practitioner in urban Edmonton, Alberta, Canada.
-As a guest on Treaty 6 territory, she is thankful to call amiskwaciwâskahikan her home.
+Chelsea Boos is an interdisciplinary artist, designer, community advocate and heritage-lover in Edmonton, Alberta, Canada on Treaty 6 territory.
+She is thankful to call home in amiskwaciwâskahikan (Beaver Hills House in Cree language).
 Chelsea graduated from University of Alberta in 2006 as a Bachelor of Design with Honours Distinction.

 Her design work has also been published in magazines BlackFlash, Spacing, SNAPline, and Display Canadian Design.
 From 2010-14, she explored the urban landscape and documented visual culture for Vue Weekly in a column called Back Words.

 Chelsea believes in carving out safe(r) space for all artists to take risks and learn from doing.
 She curated the gallery known as Spazio Performativo in her role as Visual Art Outreach Coordinator for Mile Zero Dance in 2015-2016, as well as Edmonton’s international Park(ing) Day from 2014-2017.
 She was also the owner of a storefront known as The Drawing Room Studios and Salon, showing monthly exhibitions by emerging artists and playing host to pop-up shops, film screenings, art workshops, school tours, and discussion groups.

 In May 2013, Chelsea founded The Drawing Room as a social enterprise offering accessible and affordable space for artists and designers to develop their practice, engage with the public, and cultivate a supportive network.
 Before it was forced to close in 2016, Chelsea worked as Director of the gallery and co-work space for creatives in a myriad of disciplines.
 It became a thriving place for community dialogue and arts engagement.

 The Drawing Room Studios provided opportunities for personal development and creative collaboration with an interdisciplinary collective of cultural producers.